Colors in Spanish: List, Pronunciation, Grammar & Examples

 • Unos camiones rojos. – Some red trucks.

-• Unas flores blancas. – Some red flowers.
+• Unas flores blancas. – Some white flowers.

 • Un libro dorado. – A golden book.